2018/2019 Delve Program Guides

-John Brehm is the author of two books of poems, Help Is On the Way and Sea of Faith, both from the University of Wisconsin Press, and the associate editor of The Oxford Book of American Poetry.
-A two-time Oregon Literary Fellowship recipient, he has an MFA from Cornell University and has taught at Cornell, Emerson College, and Portland State University.
+John Brehm is the author of two books of poems, Help Is On the Way and Sea of Faith, both from the University of Wisconsin Press, the associate editor of The Oxford Book of American Poetry, and the editor of The Poetry of Impermanence, Mindfulness, and Joy.
+A two-time Oregon Literary Fellowship recipient, he has an MFA from Cornell University and has taught at Cornell, Emerson College, and Portland State University. [more]

-Danielle Frandina is an educator, writer and editor who made Portland her home four years ago.
-She earned her MFA at Vermont College of Fine Arts and taught at the Jewish Community High School of the Bay, where she chaired the school’s humanities department.
-Danielle is the founder, curator and host of the Portland reading series Tell It Slant, which is now in its third year collaborating with a variety of communities and venues to feature emerging artists.
-She is currently working on a collection of personal essays about her hometown and the people in it.
-Her stories and essays can be found in Numero Cinq, Avalon Magazine, Conceptions Southwest and 1001.
+Danielle Frandina is an educator, writer and editor who earned her MFA at Vermont College of Fine Arts and taught at the Jewish Community High School of the Bay, where she chaired the school’s humanities department.
+Danielle is the founder, curator and host of the Portland reading series Tell It Slant.
+Her stories and essays can be found in Numero Cinq, Avalon Magazine, Conceptions Southwest and 1001. [more]

-A former faculty member at UCLA and Reed College, Lois Leveen is the author of the novels Juliet’s Nurse and The Secrets of Mary Bowser.
+Lois Leveen is the author of the novels Juliet’s Nurse and The Secrets of Mary Bowser, and a Kienle Scholar in Medical Humanities at Penn State University College of Medicine.
 She has written about literature, history, and culture for The Atlantic, The Chicago Tribune, The Daily Beast, The Huffington Post, The Los Angeles Review of Books, The New York Times, The Wall Street Journal, and NPR.
+She is a former faculty member at UCLA and Reed College. [more]

 Christopher Lord is the author of the Dickens Junction Mysteries, a past recipient of a Oregon Literary Arts Fellowship, and has been a frequent Delve Guide for works by Dickens, Hardy, Forster, and the “Golden Age” of Detective Fiction. [more]